st-bert/learn-microservices/modules/communication/slides/6 - Async communication (Spring Cloud Stream).md

 }
 ```

-We also need to set up a configuration for the messaging system to be able to consume events.
-To do this, we need to complete the following steps:
+We also need to set up a configuration for the messaging system to be able to consume events, as shown below.

 ```yaml
 spring.cloud.stream: